AnderCruz/TimeSeries-Detecting-Anomalies-MakingPredictions/README.md

-# Project: Regression Model for Predictive Analytics
+# Restaurant Customer Forecasting Project

 **Developed by Nowa Analytics Consulting**

 ## Overview

-This project focuses on building and evaluating a regression model to predict numerical outcomes based on a dataset containing various features.
-The work was conducted by **Nowa Analytics Consulting** as part of a data science and analytics initiative, showcasing practical applications of regression models for business intelligence and decision-making.
+This project aims to forecast the **number of customers visiting a restaurant** using supervised machine learning techniques.
+It was developed by **Nowa Analytics Consulting** to demonstrate how regression models can be used to support business decision-making through predictive analytics.

 ## Objective

-The main goal of this project is to apply machine learning regression techniques to predict a target variable using input features.
-This kind of predictive modeling is commonly used in business scenarios such as:

-* Revenue forecasting
-* Customer lifetime value estimation
-* Sales predictions
-* Risk scoring
+The goal is to predict the expected number of restaurant customers based on historical data and influencing features such as date, weather, and reservations.
+Understanding customer volume in advance allows restaurant managers to optimize staffing, inventory, and service.

 ## Technologies Used